SandKrish/Time-Series-Analysis-and-Forecasting/README.md

-# Time Series Analyis and Forecasting for two targets!!!!
+# Time Series Analysis and Forecasting for two targets!!!!

 This notebook analyses timeseries using statistical model ARIMA and Machine Learning model XGBRegressor.
 By using XGBRegressor unseen samples  predicted for 15 days.